 The experiment demonstrated that the Gratton effect is not only present as a difference in interference effect size after Congruent and Related trials, but also entails a shift in the locus of the interference.
 The absence of observable interference at small SOAs in the post-C trials suggests that the locus of interference in those trials is in an early processing stage, but is absorbed in the cognitive slack time that is created by the PRP design.
-The presence of observable interference is late, after the bottleneck that is created by the PRP design.
+The presence of observable interference in post-R trials suggest that the locus of interference is late, after the bottleneck that is created by the PRP design.